astropy/astroquery/docs/simbad/simbad.rst

 - `~astroquery.simbad.SimbadClass.query_bibcode`
 - `~astroquery.simbad.SimbadClass.query_objectids`

-The criteria argument expect a string that fits in the ``WHERE`` clause of an ADQL query.
-Some examples can be found in the
-`Simbad ADQL cheat sheet <http://simbad.cds.unistra.fr/simbad/tap/help/adqlHelp.html>`__.
+The criteria argument expect a string written in the syntax of the ``WHERE`` clause of an ADQL query.
+Some examples can be found in the `Simbad ADQL cheat sheet <http://simbad.cds.unistra.fr/simbad/tap/help/adqlHelp.html>`__.

 To help writing criteria, a good tip is to inspect the columns that the query would